-According to the World Health Organization, one in every ten patients suffers from the consequences of unsafe medical care – 50% of which are preventable.
+According to the World Health Organization, one in every ten patients suffers from the consequences of unsafe medical care, and 50% are preventable.
 Our healthcare professionals are in an uphill battle to provide the best possible medical care while avoiding burnout from 12-hour shifts, unending emergencies, and a lack of work-life balance.
 While no one questions the importance of accurate documentation in healthcare, there is a distinct gap between the exhausting situation in medical settings and that ultimate goal.
-That’s why medical professionals are encouraged to seek help from reliable medical transcription companies.
+That’s why medical professionals are encouraged to seek help from reliable medical transcription companies, with legal transcription services often supporting the process when documentation needs to meet regulatory or compliance requirements.

 - Healthcare professionals face overwhelming workloads, leading to lapses in documentation quality.